bootstrap_statistic#

 • y_pred (ndarray with shape (N,)) – Predicted values

-• dy_true (ndarray with shape (N,) or None) – Errors of true values.
-If None, the values are assumed to have no errors
+• dy_true (ndarray with shape (N,) | None, default None) – Errors of true values.
+If None, the values are assumed to have no errors.

-• dy_pred (ndarray with shape (N,) or None) – Errors of predicted values.
+• dy_pred (ndarray with shape (N,) | None, default None) – Errors of predicted values.
 If None, the values are assumed to have no errors

-• ci (float, optional, default=0.95) – Interval for confidence interval (CI)
+• ci (float, default 0.95) – Interval for confidence interval (CI).

-• nbootstrap (int, optional, default=1000) – Number of bootstrap samples
+• nbootstrap (int, default 1000) – Number of bootstrap samples used to estimate the confidence interval.

-• include_true_uncertainty (bool, default False) – whether to account for the uncertainty in y_true when bootstrapping
+• include_true_uncertainty (bool, default False) – Whether to account for the uncertainty in y_true when bootstrapping.

-• include_pred_uncertainty (bool, default False) – whether to account for the uncertainty in y_pred when bootstrapping
+• include_pred_uncertainty (bool, default False) – Whether to account for the uncertainty in y_pred when bootstrapping.

 Returns: